10 Top-Rated Tourist Attractions in Kansas City, Kansas

 Address: 12829 Loring Dr., Bonner Springs, Kansas

-If you are swept up in the NASCAR energy that is in Kansas City, take part in your own racing moment at the Richard Petty Driving Experience.
-Enjoy the thrill of a lifetime as you ride shotgun or take the driver's seat in a stock car zooming up to 155 miles per hour around the Kansas Speedway.
+If you find yourself swept up in the thrilling NASCAR energy that seems to be everywhere in Kansas City, why not take part in your own racing moment at the Richard Petty Driving Experience?
+If you do, you'll enjoy the thrill of a lifetime as you ride shotgun or take the driver's seat in a stock car zooming up to 155 miles per hour around the Kansas Speedway.

 You'll never watch NASCAR races the same way again as you experience three laps around the speedway.
 You get to see first-hand what professional drivers experience as they compete for a position on the racetrack.
 Several types of driving experiences are available as well as packages for Junior Rides in the stock cars.